EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 STEP 12 – THE VERDICT

 Following the closing arguments, the jury takes the baton.
-The jury must decide if the defendant is guilty or not guilty; sentencing will come later.
+The jury must decide if the defendant is guilty or not guilty; sentencing will come later depending on the decision the jury makes.
 Having just heard the district attorney’s rebuttal closing, the last thing the jury will be told comes directly from the bench.

 Jury Instructions